Healthy Homes Assessment Linden

 Draught Stopping Linden

-If you are able to feel external air entering or a clear draught from a gap or hole, then it’s probably a gap or hole that requirements sealing in somehow.
-Cracks and gaps that are large should be fixed permanently.
-Cracks that are greater than 3mm and let air into or out into your home require to be sealed.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This should be sealed from.
-Property managers and landlords are accountable for ensuring such draughts are eliminated as much as imaginable.
+If you are able to feel external air flowing in or the air is clear out of a hole or gap and you are able to feel it, it’s most likely a gap or crack that requirements sealing in some way.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that allow air to enter or exit within your house need seals.
+For instance, if an open fireplace isn’t being used, it may cause draughts and should be blocked from.
+Property managers and landlords are accountable for making sure that these draughts are stopped as much as possible.

-You don’t require to block gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building when the home warms and cools so that they can still be closed and opened instead of than securing.
-We will inspect the windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors may be required to allow for movement within the building as the house heats and cools, in order to let them be shut and opened, rather than securing.
+We will examine all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections